iotempire/iotempower/doc/image-pi.rst

 - Write the image to an (at least) 8GB class-10 sd-card with `Etcher <https://www.balena.io/etcher/>`_
-  (works on Windows, MacOS, or Linux).
+  (works on Windows, MacOS, or Linux) and don't forget to expand the filesystem later on.

 Top: `ToC <index-doc.rst>`_, Previous: `Installation <installation.rst>`_,
 Next: `First IoT Node <first-node.rst>`_.